 Subscribe to join thousands of other ecommerce experts

-Fortunately, some of our most valued experts came together and provided answers to the most frequently asked questions regarding this particular shopping period so you can go unperturbed into this year’s holiday season.
+Fortunately, some of our most valued experts came together and provided answers to the most frequently asked questions regarding this particular shopping period.
+So, you can go unperturbed into this year’s holiday season.

 What to do on Black Friday?

-Additionally, it is vital to ensure that your customers are aware of what deals you have in store for them.
+Additionally, it is vital to ensure that your customers are aware of the deals you have in store for them.
 Therefore, make sure to inform them via newsletter about your offers in advance so that they will visit your site instead of your competitors’ websites.

 There are two ways of communicating special prices directly in the Shopping ad: